shreya976/MRI-segmentation-and-Classification-of-Brain-Tumor-Using-Deep-Convolution-Neural-Network/README.md

 ## Architectural Blueprint: Unveiling the U-Net

-At the heart of our segmentation pipeline resides the U-Net architecture, fortified by a fusion of tailored losses including binary crossentropy and dice loss, each accorded equal weightage.
+At the heart of our segmentation pipeline resides the U-Net architecture, fortified by a fusion of tailored losses including binary cross-entropy and dice loss, each accorded equal weightage.
 Leveraging Conv2D transpose layers facilitates effective upsampling within the network.

 Monitoring the training progress is simplified through the utilization of the Intersection over Union (IOU) metric.
 Adam optimizer steers the training process across 40-60 epochs, with a decaying learning rate ranging from 1e-3 to 1e-4.
 Augmenting the data with horizontal flips enhances model robustness.